yaxingwang/Mix-and-match-networks/README.md

  IEEE Conference on Computer Vision and Pattern Recognition ([CVPR](http://cvpr2018.thecvf.com/)), 2018

 # Object recoloring
 This project is to do Mix-and-match-networks(M&Mnet) on color and RGBD datasets.
-We give two folders(color and RGBD) where we share corresponding code and detail information to train our M&Mnet.
+We give two folders([color](https://github.com/yaxingwang/Mix-and-match-networks/tree/master/color/) and [RGBD](https://github.com/yaxingwang/Mix-and-match-networks/tree/master/RGBD/ )) where we share corresponding codes and detail information to train our M&Mnet.

 # Dataset
 - Color: the visualization